erangaeb/backstage-apis/README.md

 Following are the steps to deploy the new cluster using argocd and cluster api(with capo)

-1. Create pull requests in the above mentioned repositories with the changes
-1. Merge pull request of ops repo and apply the changes via terraform.
-It will give the serverGroupIDs for control-plane and worker-plane.
+1. Merge pull request of `ops` repo and apply the changes via terraform.
+It will generates the `serverGroupIDs` for control-plane and worker-plane.
 These serverGroupIds can be found in the Nordlo sth dashboard.
-2. Add serverGroupIds in to the capi-clusters repository as mentioned in section 1.
-Then merge the pull request of capi-clusters repo.
+2. Add serverGroupIds in to the `capi-clusters` repository as mentioned in section 1.
+Then merge the pull request of `capi-clusters` repo.
-3. Merge pull request of the helm-charts repo and get the latest commit hash(which is the targetRevistion of the deployment repo)
+3. Merge pull request of the `helm-charts` repo and get the latest commit hash(which is the `targetRevistion` of the `deployment` repo)
-4. Add the latest commit hash of the helm-chart repo as the targetRevistion into the deployments repo as mentioned in section 2.
-Then merge the pull request of the deployment repo.
+4. Add the latest commit hash of the `helm-charts` repo as the `targetRevistion` into the `deployments` repo as mentioned in section 2.
+Then merge the pull request of the `deployment` repo.

 ### 2.2.
 Deployment Flow

 Once pull requests of the `deployments` repo is merged, the argocd will automatically deploy the cluster.
 The automatic reconciliation of the cluster happens through the argocd app defined in the `deployment/capi-1/hawk-2/app.yaml app`.
-Basically, it deploys the cluster through the cluster-api and capo.
+Basically, it deploys the cluster through the Cluster-API and CAPO.
 Once the cluster is deployed, argocd will deploy the specified services into the cluster.
 This service deployment happens with the argocd apps defined in the `deployments/hawk-2/apps.yaml` repo.
 The deployment flow of the cluster is described in the following figure.

 ![Alt text](./figures/deployment-flow.png?raw=true "deployment flow")